U.S. Relations With Croatia

 Bilateral Economic Relations

-Croatia is a strong democracy with a market economy, but retains significant state control or involvement in a number of industries.
-The Croatian Government has said it wants to strengthen economic reforms, consolidate public spending, improve the business climate, and foster economic growth.
+Croatia is a strong democracy with a market-oriented economy, but retains significant state control or involvement in a number of industries.
+The Croatian Government has made progress on robust economic reforms, and says it intends to further consolidate public spending, improve the business climate, and foster economic growth.
 The United States and Croatia have a bilateral investment treaty and investment protection agreement.

 Croatia's Membership in International Organizations